dvarkless/sc2_replay_converter/README.md

 For example, 'ZvT' means player = 'Zerg', enemy = 'Terran'.
 This affect table's unit, building and upgrades columns.
 Columns can be found in `./starcraft2_replay_parse/data/game_info.csv`.
+> [NOTE]
-![NOTE] Mirror matchups count twice, player and enemy change their places.
+> Mirror matchups count twice, player and enemy change their places.

 ## License